dickyalsyah/Customer-Segmentation-with-RFM/README.md

     1. Objective Analysis: RFM utilizes objective, numerical scales that yield a concise and informative high-level depiction of customers.
     2. Simplicity: It is simple – marketers can use it effectively without the need for data scientists or sophisticated software.
-    3. Intuitiveness: The output of this segmentation method is easy to understand and interpret2.
+    3. Intuitiveness: The output of this segmentation method is easy to understand and interpret.
     4. Targeted Marketing: RFM analysis allows marketers to target specific clusters of customers with communications that are much more relevant for their particular behavior.
-This can generate much higher rates of response, plus increased loyalty and customer lifetime value2.
+This can generate much higher rates of response, plus increased loyalty and customer lifetime value.
     5. Customer Understanding: Smart marketers understand the importance of “know thy customer.”
 Instead of simply focusing on generating more clicks, marketers must follow the paradigm shift from increased CTRs (Click-Through Rates) to retention, loyalty, and building customer relationships1.
-    6. Homogeneous Customer Groups: Instead of analyzing the entire customer base as a whole, it’s better to segment them into homogeneous groups, understand the traits of each group, and engage them with relevant campaigns rather than segmenting on just customer age or geography1.
+    6. Homogeneous Customer Groups: Instead of analyzing the entire customer base as a whole, it’s better to segment them into homogeneous groups, understand the traits of each group, and engage them with relevant campaigns rather than segmenting on just customer age or geography.

-In summary, RFM helps divide customers into various categories or clusters to identify customers who are more likely to respond to promotions and also for future personalization services3.
-It takes into account multiple aspects of customer behavior, rather than just one3, making it a powerful tool for customer segmentation.
+In summary, RFM helps divide customers into various categories or clusters to identify customers who are more likely to respond to promotions and also for future personalization services.
+It takes into account multiple aspects of customer behavior, rather than just one, making it a powerful tool for customer segmentation.